aureola-codes/awesome-accessories/README.md

 A Unity package containing accessories &amp; utilities that I use in all of my Unity projects.

-**Important:** This will always be a **work in progress**, as new services will be added or existing ones will be updated.
+**Important:** This project currently is a **work in progress** as new services are added or existing ones are updated.
 There will be breaking changes in the future!
-Although I will try to be as transparent as possible about these changes, things might break.
-Keep this in mind.
-My advice is to stick to a certain version of this package as long as possible and in case of updates test things thoroughly.
+Although I will try to be as transparent as possible about these changes, things may break.
+Keep that in mind.
+My advice is to test things thoroughly when updates are made.

 ## Prerequisites